TheArjunAgarwal/haskell2025/chapters-typ/ch03_datatypes.typ

 ghci> (-12) * (-11)
 132
 ```
 Now let's move to the slightly interesting ones. `recip` is a function with a rather interesting type signature.
-It is only defined on types with the `Fractional` typeclass.
-This refers to a lot of things, but the most common ones are `Rational, Float` and `Double`.  `recip`, as the name suggests, returns the reciprocal of the number taken as input.
+It is only defined on types with the `Fractional` typeclass. /*suggest that we not mention typeclass yet*/ This refers to a lot of things, but the most common ones are `Rational, Float` and `Double`.  `recip`, as the name suggests, returns the reciprocal of the number taken as input.
 The type signature is `recip :: Fractional a => a -> a`
 ```
 ghci> recip 5
 0.2